 Every good campaign starts with a plan.
 While you don’t need to make an official industry marketing plan, it’s a good idea to put your notes down in one place, especially if you have a team.

 For my own marketing plans I’ll throw notes together in an image.
-Here’s a template for how I organize my thoughts.
+Here’s a template for how I organize my thoughts for social media.

 Here’s a version of it filled out with my action visual novel Asterism.